Maya-Does-Code/What-to-Wear-Today/README.md

 - Weather data is fetched using the OpenWeatherMap API
 - Outfit suggestions are based on temperature thresholds and rain conditions
 - Automatically logs the date, city, temperature and outfit suggestion to a local text file for record-keeping and any future analysis
-- Emojis for funsies :)
+- Emojis for fun 😄

 ## ⚙️ Setup Instructions
 1. Clone or download the project folder.
 This will include the Python file, the example .env file and the text file where the entries are saved